GwenBritton/Linux-The_File_System/.guides/content/More-effective-File-Sytem-navigation-7661.md

 ## What if I'm at a deeper directory level?

-We created a `nested-level-3` directory inside a new `~/workspace/nested-directories` available on your file tree.
+We created a `nested-level-3` directory inside a new `~/workspace/nested-directories` directory available on your file tree.

 The textual representation of this new directory hierarchy would be: